 No one plans for a brain injury and no one knows what to do when one occurs.
-In this information age, we are bombarded with so much information and it is near impossible to sift through it all to find the tools that are going to be effective to optimize brain function and repair.
+In this information age, we are bombarded.
+It is near impossible to sift through the myriad different modalities to find effective tools to optimize brain function and repair.
 I have navigated the winding roads of recovery, and have been researching the brain like my life depends on it… because it does (or at least it did).

-Navigating the hospital bureaucracy, working with social workers, and getting your loved one the care they need is not something that any of us prepare for or are experienced with unless they have been through it.
-Today, I work and consult professionally with MDs, registered dieticians, social workers, functional neurologists, nutritionists, neuro-optometrists, and physical, occupational, speech-language, and vision therapists, so I am able to provide the perspective of someone who’s been there as well as the expertise of many professionals and doctors who work with brain injury and disease.
+Navigating the hospital bureaucracy, working with social workers, and getting your loved one the care they need is not something that anyone prepares for or are experienced with unless they have been through it.
+Today, I work and consult professionally with MDs, registered dieticians, social workers, functional neurologists, nutritionists, neuro-optometrists, registered dieticians, and physical, occupational, speech-language, and vision therapists.
+I am able to provide the perspective of someone who’s been there as well as the expertise of many professionals and doctors.

 Who are my clients?

-I work with clients who present with all kinds of brain challenges from minimally conscious states to mild depression or a lack of motivation.
+I work with clients who have a loved one presenting with brain challenges from minimally conscious states to post acute rehab to rejoining the workforce.

 In addition to helping those faced with brain injury and disease, I help healthy people get the most out of their lives by developing personalized strategies to feel awesome and accomplish awesome things.